DevExpress/TestCafe-RPC/README.md

     },
     rpcPort = 1339;

-//Create TestCafÈ server instance with given options which can be accessed via RPC on port 1339. var testCafeServer = new TestCafeRemote.Server(opt, rpcPort);
+//Create TestCaf√© server instance with given options which can be accessed via RPC on port 1339. var testCafeServer = new TestCafeRemote.Server(opt, rpcPort);

-//Returned object exposes standard TestCafÈ API, so you can use it as a regular TestCafÈ instance. testCafeServer.runTests({ browsers: testCafeServer.listAvailableBrowsers() }, function (errors, taskUid, workers) {
+//Returned object exposes standard TestCaf√© API, so you can use it as a regular TestCaf√© instance. testCafeServer.runTests({ browsers: testCafeServer.listAvailableBrowsers() }, function (errors, taskUid, workers) {
     //do smthg...
 });